 Toyota is thrilled to collaborate with Girl Scouts of the USA (GSUSA) to empower girls to be self-reliant and financially literate while using their talent, resources, and personal business values to make the world a better place.
 Since 2014, Toyota has generously supported GSUSA’s innovative programs that address barriers and improve access to these opportunities.

-GSUSA's 2023 community-focused programs and Toyota Financial Services' “Driving Possibilities” initiative align to teach girls real-life, age-appropriate money management skills to create financially savvy leaders who will positively impact their communities.
+GSUSA's 2023 community-focused programs and Toyota’s “Driving Possibilities” initiative align to teach girls real-life, age-appropriate money management skills to create financially savvy leaders who will positively impact their communities.
 Through this game-changing initiative, Toyota employees will engage with Girl Scouts through volunteer opportunities at three Girl Scout councils: Girl Scouts of Arizona Cactus-Pine, Girl Scouts of Northeast Texas, and Girl Scouts of Southern Nevada.
+Driving Possibilities, a long-term initiative of the Toyota USA Foundation, is funded in part by Toyota Motor North America, Inc. and Toyota Financial Services.

 Toyota (NYSE:TM) has been a part of the cultural fabric in the U.S. for more than 65 years and is committed to advancing sustainable, next-generation mobility through our Toyota and Lexus brands, plus our nearly 1,500 dealerships.